DaruNugroho/laravel-example-kit/README.md

 # Hi Freind !
-This is laravel example kit, hope it can help you.
+This is a laravel example kit, i hope can help you.
 (Laravel version : ^10.10)

 # Require
 - php ^8.1